-Here is how to tie a fishing knot and a list of the best fishing knots that professional and commercial anglers use.
+Here is how to tie a fishing knot and list the best fishing knots that professional and commercial anglers use.
 Even if you’re new to fishing, there will be nothing to worry about fishing knots and ‘how to tie a fishing knot‘ after reading our detailed guide.

 2-Uni Knot or Hangman Knot

 First, keep the two sections of the line together, covering each for several inches.
 Then wrap the first fish line over another five times.
 Now wrap the second line on the first one at least five times.
-Now bring both loose ends closer to each other and pull tight each end of the line to get that snug fishing knot.
+Bring both loose ends closer to each other and pull tight each end of the line to get that snug fishing knot.

 5-Double Surgeons Loop

 If you have two lines of unequal length, then go for a double surgeon loop.
 Bring the two lines together, and then form a loose knot.
 Then pass the end of the knot from the loop.
 Now moisten the line and stretch it tight.
-This knot is although strong, but you need to tighten it again & again during the fishing.
+This knot is strong, but you need to tighten it again & again during fishing.

 6-Hay Wire Twist